German Marine Research Consortium e.V.

 Jonathan Heimer

-Jonathan Heimer is a young scientist in the field of marine environmental sciences.
-He has been working at the German Marine Research Consortium since 2022, initially in various roles and now as a research associate.
-His work focuses on the development and conceptualisation of socio-ecological future scenarios of the ocean to generate knowledge for action.
-He also has a keen interest in communicating scientific findings through various forms of storytelling.
+Jonathan Heimer, M.Sc. is a young scientist in the field of marine environmental sciences.
+He has been working at the German Marine Research Consortium since 2022, initially in various roles and now as a Scientific Officer.
+His work focuses on the development and conception of socio-ecological future scenarios of the ocean to generate knowledge for action.
+He is also involved in communicating scientific findings using various forms of storytelling.
 As a freelance sustainability consultant, Jonathan also works with organisations and companies on transformation processes towards sustainability.

 Dr Jella Kandziora